duderstadt-lab/mars-docs/docs/MarsRover/bdv.md

     - all: shows all identified molecules.
 Can only be used in combination with an active 'circle' marker.
     - rainbow: color molecule labels in rainbow colors.
 Especially useful when looking at all molecules at the same time.
     - label: display a label listing the first characters of the UUID of the molecule.
 Can only be used in combination with an active 'circle' marker.
     - follow: if checked, the circle marker will follow the tracked position with respect to T instead of displaying the average position.
+Can only be used in combination with an active 'circle' marker.
     - rover sync: if checked, the viewer will update the displayed position when a different molecule is selected in the Archive.
   - Radius: sets the radius for the 'circle' marker.
   - Scale factor: factor that determines the zooming around the molecule of interest.
 Set to a lower value to display a larger portion of the video, and to a higher value to zoom more closely.